Tuppence one of hundreds of cats injured by unlicensed air rifle weapons

 “I have three grown up children and everyone was badly affected by attack on her.
 Even when Tuppence returned home she still had a plastic funnel around her head and a syringe which we used to give her medication.

 “At first, we weren’t sure if she’d make it but, thankfully, she’s since made a full recovery.
 They did a really good job at the hospital — the staff were just brilliant.”

 It was only when Tuppence was admitted to Vets Now in Swindon — and her fur was clipped back — that the gunshot wound was revealed.

-Laura Playforth, head of veterinary standards, said Vets Now’s emergency vets treat dozens of cats every year for gunshot wounds.
+Laura Playforth, professional standards director, said Vets Now’s emergency vets treat dozens of cats every year for gunshot wounds.

 She added: “Tuppence needed intensive treatment and is lucky to have survived her ordeal.